pkhsu/kakfa-o11y/README.md

 **For questions, issues, or contributions, please visit our [GitHub repository](https://github.com/your-org/kafka-o11y-demo)**

-*This demo showcases enterprise-grade observability patterns and is suitable for production adaptation with appropriate security and scaling considerations.*
+*This demo showcases modern observability patterns for educational and evaluation purposes.
+Significant modifications would be required for production deployment.*